What to Do When Your Heater Won’t Turn Off!

 Check the Air Filter

-If the matter was linked to a clogged air filter, putting in a clean filter should fix this common problem when your heat won't turn off.
+If the matter was linked to a clogged air filter, putting in a fresh filter should fix this common problem when your heat won’t turn off.
 If not, we recommend checking your thermostat settings next.

 Check the Thermostat

-Make Sure Your Thermostat is Set to “Auto”
+Ensure Your Thermostat is Set to “Auto”.

 “Auto” indicates the furnace blower will only run when the furnace does.